25 Incredibly Nostalgic 90s Toys & Where You Can Buy Them

 After mimicking our grandma in the kitchen with the set, we proudly presented to her my first baking attempt at something edible which made me really proud.
-The latest versions are safer and better designed and safer as the 90s versions used a light bulb for heating purposes, with the newer ones tungsten wiring for heating the ovens in the set.
-A really fun way to get kids gain confidence in their baking skills from an early age.
+The latest versions are safer and better designed than the 90s version which used a light bulb for heating purposes.
+The newer version has tungsten wiring for heating, much safer than its predecessor was.
+This is a really fun and safe way to get kids interested in baking at an early age.

 Crocodile Dentist, 1990

-This simple 90s toy involved extracting all the teeth from the toy crocodile’s mouth one at a time which a plastic scalpel while the crocodile head make biting motions and snaps it’s teeth.
+This simple 90s toy involved extracting all the teeth from the toy crocodile’s mouth one at a time with a plastic scalpel, all while the crocodile head made biting motions and snapped its teeth.

 A perfectly fun game whether played with friends or alone, we had a lot of fun that one summer we entertained Mr. Crocodile at our home with all our novice dentistry skills we could muster to free him from his toothy burdens.

 While the original fishing toy game by Pressman Toy was also something our parents played, the 90s saw resurgence in their popularity thanks to the more faster spins, larger sizes and colorful designs introduced by the different manufacturers.